imajumd1/Aurorahealthagent/design.md

 Desktop:    1024px+
 ```

-This design prioritizes the core user journey: **Ask Question → Get Expert Response → Build Trust** while maintaining a clean, professional, and accessible interface that serves the autism community effectively.
+This design prioritizes the core user journey: **Ask Any Question → Get Intelligent Response → Build Trust** while maintaining a clean, professional, and accessible interface that serves the autism community effectively and welcomes all users.